cpap7/FattyMenu/README.md

 - Windows 11, Garry's Mod x86-64 branch

 # Installation / Setup
+## Prelude
+This .dll file can be either injected or loaded by Garry's Mod directly.
+Do note, you will need to ensure the game is running on ``Borderless Window`` mode first.
+Otherwise, you will run into more bugs.

+## Direct Load via Garry's Mod
+1) Download the latest version of FattyMenu.dll under the 'Releases' tab of this repository.
+2) Rename it to ``gmsv_fattymenu_win64.dll``
+3) Navigate to your ``garrysmod > lua > bin `` folder and drop it in there
+- Note: If there is no bin folder present, create one
+4) Navigate over to ``garrysmod > lua > menu `` and open up ``menu.lua`` in a text editor (i.e., Notepad++)
+5) Add the bottom of the file, copy and paste this: ``require("fattymenu")`` and save the file
+6) Start Garry's Mod.
+The file should load.
+You may hear and see an error message come up, but that's fine.
+You can now load into Synapse with the menu fully working.

+## Injection
+- Less convenient, but it's supported.
+The following steps should allow you to use the menu in-game.
 1) Download the latest version of FattyMenu.dll under the 'Releases' tab of this repository.
 FattyMenu.dll can be loaded in-game using any injector that supports manual map injection.
 - For this tutorial we'll be using Xenos, as it's open source and fairly easy to use.
 Download the latest version of Xenos Injector here:
 ``